 Here are 6 of our favourites!

 I’m a little bit obsessed with these myself.
 They are light and sheer and have the nicest feel and drape.
 My kids love using them as capes, skirts, hair, theater curtains, dolly blankets, head scarves, flags, etc. The list is basically endless!
 They are washable and the quality is very high in the brand we’ve used.
 I considered ordering blanks from Dharma Trading and making my own, but the cost of shipping them to Canada, plus the learning curve in dying was enough to scare my off (plus I didn’t know if my kids would love them!).
 If I were to dye my own, I would order enough to have a couple of sets of silks to give away as gifts as they are such a staple toy in our house now.

-The only brand we have used so far is Sarah’s silks, which you can find on Amazon or at any eco-parenting store.
+The only brands we have used so far are Simply Sweet Fabric and Sarah’s silks, which you can find on Amazon or at any eco-parenting store.
 Still on our wish list is one of the giant 3ft by 9ft scarves in the rainbow pattern, and some of the mini scarf skirts.

 We haven’t taken the plunge on this one yet as we are still rocking the $3 yard sale find seen below, but this wooden rocker will be our next big purchase.
 Beyond the creative aspect (my kids pretend it’s a boat, horse, surf board, or motorcycle) and the cooperative play of rocking together, developing balance and gross motor skills is an AMAZING precursor to all of the fine motor and academic skills they will learn later.
 The wooden ones can also be turned upside down and used as a bridge (great for with the stumps or Gange River Stones mentioned below!) or parking garage, etc.

-Here is the one we will be adding a few of soon!
+Here is the one we have purchased for the kids!
 They can even hold my husband and I!

 (or stumps/rocks of various widths and heights!)